8 Ways to Label your Quilts – and why you should!

 Sew it firmly to the backing fabric before you actually assemble the quilt, then you can hand or machine quilt right through the label.

-If you are piecing your back anyway this can be a great option but remember that if your quilting through it you might obscure some of the writing which is why many quilters hand stitch their labels on at the end.
+If you are piecing your back anyway this can be a great option, but remember that if you’re quilting through it you might obscure some of the writing, which is why many quilters hand stitch their labels on at the end.

 For example, if you are putting a folded corner of fabric on each top corner to hold a dowel then one of your folded corners could be the label.